C. Sadanandan Master: Career

-Over the next decade, he grew in the RSS and by 1994, at age 30, he was serving as the RSS Sahkaryavah in Kannur district.
-On January 25, 1994, around 8.30 pm, he got down from a bus at Uruvachal near Mattannur, that is when a gang of CPI (M) members allegedly attacked him, pushed him to the ground and hacked both his legs below the knee.
+Over the next decade, he grew in the RSS, and by 1994, at age 30, he was serving as the RSS Sahkaryavah in Kannur district.
+On January 25, 1994, around 8.30 pm, he got down from a bus at Uruvachal near Mattannur, that is when a gang of CPI (M) members allegedly attacked him, pinned him to the ground and hacked both his legs below the knee.
 They also mutilated the legs so that he couldn't be rejoined surgically.
 However, after a few months in the hospital, he returned to his school, using prosthetic legs to walk.

 In the coming years, he continued his teaching career, remained active in Sangh Parivar politics and was a major opponent of political violence in Kerala politics.
 In the process, he also gained a popular epithet as 'Master' or 'Maashay.
 In 1999, he joined as a Social Science teacher at the Sree Durga Vilasam Higher Secondary School in Peramangalam, Thrissur.

 In 2020, he retired as a teacher from a school in Peramangalam village, Thrissur, and became a part of the intellectual wing of the RSS, Bharatiya Vichara Kendram.
 In 2025, he appointed one of the vice-presidents of the BJP's Kerala Unit.